Advertiser Disclosure

 You can help yourself when trying to upgrade:

-• Choose your travel day wisely, so you’re not trying to upgrade alongside Platinum and Diamond Medallions.
+• Choose your travel day wisely so you’re not trying to upgrade alongside Platinum and Diamond Medallions.
 Avoid Mondays and Fridays, as these are typically when consultants travel.

 • When choosing your flights, try and select the flight that has more first class seats.
 Though this may seem intuitive, many travelers just look at the schedule, but if you have a choice between a narrow-body plane and a wide-body plane with more premium cabin seats, you’ve, of course, got a much better such at upgrading with the larger plane.

-Bottom Line: As a Gold flyer, you’ll come ahead of Silver Medallions when flying, but you still have to compete with Platinum and Diamond Medallions.
+As a Gold flyer, you’ll come ahead of Silver Medallions when flying, but you still have to compete with Platinum and Diamond Medallions.
 Many flyers report Gold status being a good middle ground for status and upgrades — receiving enough upgrades to make the status level worthwhile.

 Waived Checked Baggage Fees ($150 Value)

 You and up to 8 companions on the same reservation can receive 1 complimentary checked bag per person.
-When you add up the fees, this could be a tremendous saving, especially when traveling as a group.
+When you add up the fees, this could be a tremendous savings, especially when traveling as a group.

-Checked bag fees start at $30, so when you multiply that by 8, you can save $240 just for being a Gold Medallion on a larger reservation.
-Assuming you fly 5 times and utilize these benefits, we estimate this benefit at $150, but you could get much more given that companions are covered.
+Checked bag fees start at $30, so when you multiply that by 8, you can save $240 just for being a Gold Medallion on a large reservation.
+Assuming you fly 5 times and utilize these benefits, we estimate this benefit at $150, but you could get much even more value since companions on the same reservation are also covered.

 Delta Baggage Handler